The body uses iron to make red blood cells, which carry oxygen throughout the body.

 Without enough iron, there can be very few healthy red blood cells to carry enough oxygen to meet the body’s needs.

-The result of this situation is called iron deficiency anemia (iron deficiency anemia), which can leave a person extremely tired and out of breath.
+This situation is called iron deficiency anemia (iron deficiency anemia), which can leave a person extremely tired and out of breath.

 Iron-deficiency anemia is defined as a decrease in the total body iron content.
 Iron deficiency anemia occurs when iron deficiency is severe enough to decrease erythropoiesis and cause the development of anemia.